Golf Betting in Canada

 That can also mean that, with dozens of players taking part in each event, golf can be a tough sport to predict but there are plenty of markets available away from the straight tournament winner.
 Golf has four Major Championships – the US Masters, the US Open, the Open Championship and the PGA Championship – and the bookmakers are always at their busiest whenever one of these events comes around on the calendar.

 The Ryder Cup is the biggest team event in golf but it’s mainly about tournament play where one player is up against the rest of the field.
-In this guide we will look in closer detail at those events and we’ll also outline all of the main golf betting markets that you can get involved in.
-You’ll also find tips on forming strategies and analysing trends and statistics that are intended to help you achieve some regular profits on this great sport.
+In this guide, we will look in closer detail at those events and we’ll also outline all of the main markets for those looking to get wager on golf betting in Canada.
+You’ll also find tips on forming strategies and analyzing trends and statistics that are intended to help you achieve some regular profits on this great sport.

 Golf Betting Lines